SurajAdsul/blog/content/blog/using_salesforce_mcp_server.md

 ## Getting Started
 Install the package and check out the [GitHub repository](https://github.com/surajadsul/mcp-server-salesforce) for detailed documentation and examples.

-This is originally developer by [tsmztech](https://github.com/tsmztech).
+This is originally developed by [tsmztech](https://github.com/tsmztech).
 I have just added support for Oauth and support for Cursor IDE with refined documentation.

 ## What is Salesforce MCP Server?